 A society which does not value rest, rejuvenation, unmonetized creativity, and physical communion with the rest of the world, fosters an unsettled, stressed-out, unnurtured, self-hating population.

-Individuals functioning within this model have muddled motivation, paralyzing fear, and brains trained to react impulsively and without measured regard for future consequences.
+Individuals functioning within this model find their motivations interfered with, their fear paralyzing, and their brains trained to react impulsively and without measured regard for future consequences.

 “Laziness” as an idea is a myth.

 A person cannot be born with laziness hard-coded into their DNA.

 Procrastination and an inability to perform is a symptom, not an illness.